techToy-Studio/symphoni-composer/docs/map/3-arc.md

   - Timestamp can be modified either by seconds or beat time

 ## Additional Tips and Tricks
-- In viewport, you can modify the arc's angle by dragging the arc
+- In viewport, you can modify the arc's angle by dragging the arc around the ring